Code-Sploit/voidterm/README.md

-# leafterm
+# voidterm
-Leafterm a simple terminal written in c++ and relying on Qt.
+Voidterm a simple terminal written in c++ and relying on Qt.

 # Installation
     $ cmake .